seaweedfs/seaweedfs/README.md

 ### Rack-Aware and Data Center-Aware Replication ###
 Seaweed-FS apply the replication strategy on a volume level.
 So when you are getting a file id, you can specify the replication strategy.
 For example:

 ```
 curl -X POST http://localhost:9333/dir/assign?replication=001
 ```

-Here is the meaning of the replication parameter
+Here is the meaning of the replication parameter:

 ```
 000: no replication
 001: replicate once on the same rack